Sathiesh/elasticsearch-java/README.md

 # elasticsearch-java
-Java Spring Boot application to connect elastic search
+Java Spring Boot application to connect elasticsearch

 GET localhost:8090/ gives you the list of connected nodes. [mynode-dev] in my case.